lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 We are returning east and should arrive on tuesday.

 if coast is not clear, lower the FD _(unsure here, FD/SD/LD?)_ to warn us

+### Poem in Clock Tower

+Southward I see a swan,

+Ashen like sands of the shore,

+Carried by westwardly winds,

+Rogue like the moon of the north.

+Eastward I see a crow,

+Dark are the days coming fourth.

+_symbol of Orinda Aries_